astrikas/exercise-5/README.md

 One point each for:
 x-Users can enter a username at username.html and receive an auth_key to include with future requests.
-[1 pt] JSON API:
-1-REST endpoint to create a new chat that requires a valid auth_key[1 pt] 4-REST endpoint to post messages to a chat that requires a valid auth_key[1 pt] 5-REST endpoint to post messages to a chat that requires a valid auth_key [1 pt] ?-Sign up with Magic Links: Generate URLs that contain a chat id and a unique passphrase, such that visiting that URL lets the user join the chat.
+[1 pt] JSON API: x-REST endpoint to create a new chat that requires a valid auth_key[1 pt] x-REST endpoint to post messages to a chat that requires a valid auth_key[1 pt] 5-REST endpoint to post messages to a chat that requires a valid auth_key [1 pt] ?-Sign up with Magic Links: Generate URLs that contain a chat id and a unique passphrase, such that visiting that URL lets the user join the chat.
 [1 pt]
 ?-Chats are private!
 Users that didn't create a chat or follow a magic link to join it can't see its messages or its magic link, even with their developer tools.
 [1 pt]